xaviml/controllerx/CONTRIBUTING.md

 ## Deployment

-Thanks to the Azure Pipelines, we are able to deploy by just creating a new tag on git.
+Thanks to the GitHub Actions, we are able to deploy by just creating a new tag on git.
 Before proceding with new version bump, make sure to have all the changes for this release in the `RELEASE_NOTES.md` file.

 We use `commitizen` to bump version.
 First, we might want to create a beta version from `dev` branch: